Analysis | The death of Ashli Babbitt offers the purest distillation of Donald Trump’s view of justice

 “[N]obody came close to breaching the fence” outside the White House, Trump added.
 “If they had they would have been greeted with the most vicious dogs, and most ominous weapons, I have ever seen.
 That’s when people would have been really badly hurt, at least.”

 Seven months later, a very different crowd of protesters threatened the seat of the legislative branch of government.
 Pro-Trump rioters not only breached the fence outside the Capitol on Jan.
-6, they made their way inside the building through smashed windows and forced-open doors.
+6, but also made their way inside the building through smashed windows and forced-open doors.
 Scores of them used improvised weapons and fists to batter and repel law enforcement officers.
 At times, the crowd chanted explicitly for violence against lawmakers — Democratic leaders, Vice President Mike Pence.
 And, at times, parts of the mob got perilously close to those officials themselves.

 One such group found its way to a doorway at the end of a hallway connected to the House chamber.
 That hallway was an escape route for legislators in the room, some of whom spied the rioters through the glass windows that formed part of the imperfect barrier keeping them safe.
 When those windows were briefly left unguarded, the rioters smashed them, providing an opportunity for one, a woman named Ashli Babbitt, to try to enter the hallway.